rstudio-education/arm-workshop-rsc2019/content/prework/packages.markdown

 ```

-Now that you have the devtools package installed, you can use your R console to install the following packages:
+Now that you have the devtools package installed, you can use your R console to install the packages below.

 ## xaringan {#xaringan}